spec-framework/documentation/output/book.md

 The example is structured in four parts\.
-First a list UI dedicated to render the subclasses of the *AbstractWidgetModel* class is created and is called **ModelList**\.
+First, a list UI named
+**ModelList** that is dedicated to render the subclasses of the *AbstractWidgetModel* class is created\.
-Second a UI composed of a list and a label is defined and named **ProtocolList**\.
+Second, a UI composed of a list and a label is defined and named **ProtocolList**\.
-Third a protocol viewer is defined by combining a **ModelList** with two
+Third, a protocol viewer is defined by combining a **ModelList** with two
 **ProtocolList** to browse the
 *protocol* and
 *protocol\-events* methods\.
-Finally a protocol browser is made by reusing a protocol viewer with a text zone in addition\.
+Finally a protocol browser is made by reusing a protocol viewer and adding a text zone\.

 ###2\.1\.
-The MethodList
+The ModelList

 Creating a specific UI always starts with the subclassing of